GilenW/CSE151A_FINAL_PROJECT/README.md

 **Next steps**:
 - Handle missing values by (1)fill Null values with mean (2) drop rows contain NaN and add more datapoints from backup datasets.
-- Normalize numerical features
+- Normalize numerical features with min max normalization or z score standardization
-- Encode categorical features
+- Encode categorical features with one hot encoding
+- Try baseline model